-David Gillum is the Senior Director of Environmental Health and Safety at Arizona State University.
+David Gillum is the Assistant Vice President of Environmental Health and Safety at Arizona State University.
 As the Chief Safety Officer for ASU, Mr. Gillum has safety oversight responsibilities for nearly 2,500 laboratories, shops, studios and makerspaces that use biological agents, chemicals, radiological materials, lasers, x-rays and other hazardous materials.
 Mr. Gillum is the ASU Responsible Official for the Federal Biological Select Agent and Toxin Program.

 Mr. Gillum was the 2020 President of ABSA International.
 In 2019, Mr. Gillum was presented with a Federal Bureau of Investigation (FBI) Directors Community Leadership Award by Director Christopher Wray in Washington D.C.